 As my review of No Kidding relates, Mantel does just that with a great collection of essays by women with no children.
 I also went to an event in San Francisco where a few of the writers read excerpts from their essay, and inspired a candid and forthcoming Q&A with attendees.

-There are more and more books out there today on the childfree choice and those who make it, but there aren’t many with an essay or interview structure.
-One that is, however, came out in 2007 by Terri Casey entitled, Pride and Joy: The Lives and Passions of Women Without Children.
-If you are interested in the childfree genre, this is a great collection of interviews with 25 women from a range of occupations and lifestyles.
+Another book on childfree women with an essay structure is Terri Casey’s Pride and Joy: The Lives and Passions of Women Without Children.
+This is a great collection of interviews with 25 women from a range of occupations and lifestyles.

 Wouldn’t it be wonderful to see more of these kinds of books – ones that get up close and personal with real childfree and their lives?